niclake/niclake.github.io/src/posts/2009/2009-06-11-stereofoam.md

 title: "Stereofoam"
 date: "2009-06-11"
 tags:
-  - "cedar-falls"
+  - "Cedar Falls"
-  - "guitar"
+  - "Guitar"
-  - "life"
+  - "Personal"
-  - "music"
+  - "Music"
-  - "random"
+  - "Personal"
-  - "school"
+  - "School"
-  - "simple-pleasures"
+  - "Simple Pleasures"
-  - "sports"
+  - "Sports"
-  - "technology"
+  - "Technology"
-  - "twitter"
+  - "Twitter"
 ---

 So I'm 3 days into my first summer class... it's quite interesting.
 I'm taking Sociology with Sandstrom.
 2 hours just seems to absolutely fly by, which is nice.
 I've learned quite a bit of stuff even after 3 days, which is also quite refreshing.
 Today was humorous... sociology basically turned into Dating 101.
 Slightly awkward when a student throws out a "that's what she said" and the professor laughs along with everyone else.